-- Conducting regular fire risk assessments - Implementing a 'No Smoking Policy'.
-There is to be no smoking at any time within the communal areas (hallways, stair cases, lobby, and lift). - Carrying out regular inspections. - Closely monitoring arson incidences and where possible make improvements to the block's security to prevent re-occurrence (this could have an effect on your service charge bill). - Closely monitoring maintenance activities. - Carefully choosing the types of materials and paints used for repairs and major works. - Installing fire doors to prevent the spreading of a fire with the aim of keeping the fire contained as much as possible. - Considering the most appropriate approach to the management of the communal areas.
+- conducting regular fire risk assessments - implementing a 'No Smoking Policy'.
+There is to be no smoking at any time within the communal areas (hallways, stair cases, lobby, and lift). - carrying out regular inspections. - closely monitoring maintenance activities. - carefully choosing the types of materials and paints used for repairs and major works. - installing fire doors to prevent the spreading of a fire with the aim of keeping the fire contained as much as possible. - considering the most appropriate approach to the management of the communal areas.

-Where parking has been provided, make sure that your car is parked within the marked bays and is in accordance with the parking restrictions enforced.
-Do not park in box junctions, double yellow lines or obstruct pavements, gates, access for emergency vehicles or any service cupboards (i.e. lift maintenance cupboard, gas or electric intake cupboard).
+Where parking has been provided, make sure that your car is parked within the marked bays and is in accordance with the parking restrictions.
+Do not park in box junctions, on double yellow lines or obstruct pavements, gates, access for emergency vehicles or any service cupboards (i.e. lift maintenance cupboard, gas or electric intake cupboard).

 Bicycles must be stored in the designated bike storage area.
 If your block does not have such an area, your bike must be kept within your property or outside the building.
-You must ensure that it is not causing any obstructions.
+You must ensure that it is not causing an obstructions.

 Barbecues are not allowed within common areas (staircases, hallways, foyers, walkways and communal gardens).
 Residents with private gardens may be permitted to use a charcoal or wood fuelled BBQ within their own private garden space.
 This is dependent on the conditions of your lease.
 There may also be exceptions where external storage has been provided, such as a garage or storage unit.
 You will need to refer to your lease for further information.

 Not adhering to the above could have a detrimental effect should a fire occur.
-This list is not exhaustive and Southwark has the right to request immediate removal of any items that may pose a risk.
+This list is not exhaustive and Southwark has the right to request immediate removal of any items that may pose a risk